The Role of Self-Efficacy and Competence in International Student’s Sociocultural Adaptation

 Abstract

-This study examines the role of self-efficacy in intercultural communication as a mediator between perceived competence and sociocultural adaptation among international students in Japan.
-The research employs a quantitative approach with 92 international student participants, utilizing validated questionnaires.
-A hypothesis model is constructed with perceived competence as the predictor, self-efficacy as the mediator, and sociocultural adaptation as the dependent variable.
-Perceived competence is a latent variable consisting of intercultural communication competence and Japanese language proficiency.
-Data analysis is conducted using Structural Equation Modeling (SEM), with results indicating an acceptable fit for the hypothesis model.
-While the proposed hypothesis model is generally confirmed, the direct effect between perceived competence and sociocultural adaptation is more significant.
-Self-efficacy does not act as a mediator but functions as a predictor in sociocultural adaptation.
-The practical implications of this study emphasize the importance of international offices and policymakers paying attention to facilitating the needs of vulnerable migrant students facing adaptation challenges.
+This study examines the role of self-efficacy in intercultural communication as a mediator between competence perception and sociocultural adaptation among international students in Japan.
+The research uses a quantitative approach with convenience sampling technique, and obtains 92 international student participants.
+Several validated questionnaires are utilized, namely the Sociocultural Adaptation Scale (SCAS), a = 0.874 by Ward & Kennedy (1999) adapted by Simic-Yamashita & Tanaka (2010); Self-Efficacy in Intercultural Communication (SEIC) a = 0.914 by Peterson et al., (2011); Japanese Proficiency by Iwao & Hagiwara (1988); and Intercultural Communication Competence (ICC), a = 0.691 adapted by Gonçalves et al. (2020) from Arasaratnam (2009).
+A hypothesis model is constructed with competence perception as the predictor, self-efficacy as the mediator, and sociocultural adaptation as the dependent variable.
+Competence perception is a latent variable measured by two manifest variables: intercultural communication competence and Japanese language proficiency.
+Data analysis is conducted using Path Analysis, a form of Structural Equation Modeling (SEM), with results indicating that the hypothesis model has an acceptable fit index.
+Although the proposed hypothesis model as a whole can be confirmed, a significant effect is found in the direct path between competence perception and sociocultural adaptation, while the indirect path is not significant.
+This means that self-efficacy does not act as a mediator, but rather as a predictor in sociocultural adaptation.
+The practical implications of this study emphasize the importance of stakeholders, such as international offices at universities, paying attention to the role of language proficiency, intercultural communication competence, and self-efficacy in international migrant students, especially in taking preventive or curative actions for adaptation problems.

 References